twilio/twilio-live-interactive-video/README.md

 1. Enter passcode from the [backend deploy](#deploy-the-app-to-twilio) and tap `Continue`.
 1. Tap `Create Event` to host a new stream or `Join Event` to join a stream as a viewer or a speaker.

+## Recordings

+The event host has the option to enable recording when they create the event.
+A recording will be available shortly after the event ends.
+To view a list of all recordings, run `npm run recordings`.

 ## Reference Backend

 The API for the reference backend used by the clients is specified [here](ReferenceBackendAPI.md).